PDF: PostScript language

 PostScript is a page description language run in an interpreter to generate an image.
 It can handle graphics and has standard features of programming languages such as branching and looping.
-PDF is a subset of PostScript, simplified to remove such control flow features, while graphics commands remain.
+PDF is a subset of PostScript, simplified to remove certain control flow features, while graphics commands remain.

 PostScript was originally designed for a drastically different use case: transmission of one-way linear print jobs in which the PostScript interpreter would collect a series of commands until it encountered the showpage command, then execute all the commands to render a page as a raster image to a printing device.
 PostScript was not intended for long-term storage and real-time interactive rendering of electronic documents to computer monitors, so there was no need to support anything other than consecutive rendering of pages.
 If there was an error in the final printed output, the user would correct it at the application level and send a new print job in the form of an entirely new PostScript file.
-Thus, any given page in a PostScript file could be accurately rendered only as the cumulative result of executing all preceding commands to draw all previous pages—any of which could affect subsequent pages—plus the commands to draw that particular page, and there was no easy way to bypass that process to skip around to different pages.
+Thus, any given page in a PostScript file could be accurately rendered only as the cumulative result of executing all preceding commands to draw all previous pages—any of which could affect subsequent pages plus the commands to draw that particular page, and there was no easy way to bypass that process to skip around to different pages.

 Traditionally, to go from PostScript to PDF, a source PostScript file (that is, an executable program) is used as the basis for generating PostScript-like PDF code (see, e.g., Adobe Distiller).
 This is done by applying standard compiler techniques like loop unrolling, inlining and removing unused branches, resulting in code that is purely declarative and static.
 The result is then packaged into a container format, together with all necessary dependencies for correct rendering (external files, graphics, or fonts to which the document refers), and compressed.
-Modern applications write to printer drivers that directly generate PDF rather than going through PostScript first.

 As a document format, PDF has several advantages over PostScript: